 Thiamine (B1) is found in many brain functions and will help with memory, thought process, and other brain-related symptoms.
 Pyridoxine (B6) helps produce the chemicals in the brain that aid in getting better sleep and lowering anxiety.
 B Complex also helps the digestion system so that your body can start processing the nutrients you consume more effectively.

 People recovering from addiction generally don’t have very good eating habits.
 Poor eating habits lead to poor organ function which then leads to the poor nutrient intake.
 This may result in a mineral deficiency.
 Calcium and magnesium help encourage mood stability and improve nerve function, muscle, and bone health.

 Potassium and selenium help improve heart health and lower blood pressure.
-Chromium will aid in maintaining blood sugar levels.
 Zinc helps to improve the liver, immune system, and brain functions.
 Iron helps to decrease headaches, depression, and tiredness.
 These are some of the more common mineral deficiencies found in recovering addicts.

 Amino acids are key to all metabolic processes; they essentially transport and store all nutrients.
 Taking amino acid supplements can help reduce cravings and restore brain chemistry.
 There are certain amino acids that have been successful in helping recover from various addictions.
 For example, L-glutamine for alcohol; L-phenylalanine or L-tyrosine for caffeine, cocaine, methamphetamine, crack, tobacco and alcohol; and D-phenylalanine for marijuana, heroin, tobacco, and alcohol among various others.